Georgian Labour Party: Background

 The party was established in 1995 by Shalva Natelashvili, a deputy of the Parliament of Georgia and a former member of the National Democratic Party.
 The party was initially known as "National Rule of Law Union" and operated only in the small mountainous locality where Natelashvili hails from.
 In 1995, Natelashvili was elected to the parliament from this Dusheti constituency.
 Later in the same year, Natelashvili renamed the party into the Labor Party of Georgia.

 Initial successes

 The party became the "strongest force on the left of the political spectrum" and performed strongly in the 1998 local elections.
 It has been described as having occupied "the protest-vote niche" in mid- and late- 1990s.
 In 1998, the GLP received 9% of the votes nationwide and finished on 3rd place behind the ruling Union of Citizens and the Union for Revival.
 In capital Tbilisi, the GLP received 18%, ending up on second place.
-Despite this, in the 1999 Georgian parliamentary election, the party fell short of the electoral threshold to receive the seats in the parliament through the proportional representation.
-The party blamed the authorities for rigging the elections.
-Later the Labor Party went on to win the 2002 Georgian local elections with the United National Movement and the New Rights Party.
+Despite this, in the 1999 Georgian parliamentary election, the party fell short of the 7% electoral threshold by less than 0.5% and did not receive any seats in the parliament through the proportional representation.
+The party blamed the authorities for rigging the elections, and according to the OSCE report, the Labor Party actually received more than 7% of the valid votes, although the Central Election Commission controversially interpreted the election law to include during the vote counting all votes cast, which encompassed the votes in the districts where the elections were nullified due to serious irregularities.
+Moreover, the report expressed concerns over how the Georgian Supreme Court handled the Labor Party appeal for the election recount.
+In 2002, the Labor Party was again among the most successful parties in the local elections along with the United National Movement and the New Rights Party.
 In Tbilisi, the GLP finished on first place, winning 25% of the vote.